-What does a Tracking Artist do?
+What is a Tracking Artist?

 What Is a VFX Tracking Artist?